philipbrembeck/philipbrembeck/README.md

 ## 👋   Hi, I'm Philip (Jake) [[ˈfɪləp ʤeɪk]](https://philipbrembeck.com).
-### I'm an educator and web-developer.
+### I'm an educator by day and a web-developer by night.

-I'm mostly working with HTML, S/CSS, a bit of PHP and JavaScript but I'm also familiar with JQuery, alpine.js, Angular & React (and many more).
+I mostly work with HTML, S/CSS, a bit of PHP and JavaScript but I'm also familiar with JQuery, alpine.js, Angular & React (and many more).

 he/him / 🌱 Vegan / Mail: philip@brembeck.me